 Depending on the type of US tax form and information entered by the payee, the payee may be required to provide additional documents for verification and / or an explanation as to why certain information was entered.
 The following table provides examples of when additional documents are required.

 If the payee has provided an explanation, the payer receives an email notification advising that the explanation can be reviewed on the AP Hub.
 Explanations and additional documents can be reviewed and approved (or rejected) on the Documents tab (or the Payees > Documents subtab; see Find Payee Documentation).
-If rejected, the payer must provide a rejection reason.
-An email notification containing the reason for rejection is sent to the payee.
+If rejected, the payer must provide a reason for the rejection.
+An email notification containing the reason for rejection will be sent to the payee.

-Once additional documents are approved by the payer, payees can view these documents in the Payee Dashboard or Suppliers Portal; however, they are unable to remove documents.
+Once additional documents are approved by the payor, payees can view these documents in the Payee Dashboard or Suppliers Portal; however, they will be unable to remove documents.
 If payees upload another document of the same type, the previously uploaded document is replaced with the new document, which then requires approval.

 Vydia is required by United States tax laws to collect certain tax-related information.
 You may have to pay taxes on your earnings.
-Please note it is your responsibility to understand and comply with any and all applicable tax laws.
+It is your responsibility to understand and comply with any and all applicable tax laws.
 For specific information regarding U.S. tax requirements, please visit the IRS website or consult with a tax professional.